Recording simulations using NanoVer

 For a NanoVer session to be useful beyond the time the users spend in VR, it needs to be recorded.
 This recording can then be analysed or played back to get insight.
+In this document, we describe how to record a NanoVer session and how to visualise the recording using inbuilt methods.

 What is recorded